thing-it/hull/README.md

 ## NPM package

-This library is not hosted on npmjs.com, but you can use [GitHub URL](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#github-urls) as a dependency, e.g.:
+Since version 1.0.7 this library is not hosted on npmjs.com, but you can use [GitHub URL](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#github-urls) as a dependency, e.g.:

 ```
 "dependencies": {